 In addition to the above worth points, A permalink should never be either removed or altered in any case; it has been shared and used in multiple ways on the internet that provided you credibility.
 Another point to remember is that an URL must be clean and easy to understand so that even a non-expert user can easily understand and remember it.

 No doubt, it is not impossible to edit or alter your permalink completely of a post that you have already published.
 But it is not a good practice and can potentially harm your website’s DA and even search engine rankings.
 This is because the original permalink may have been shared on the internet.

 Still, if you need to make some edits to change your old permalink with a new one completely, make sure you practice the WordPress directing methods.

 WordPress has provided you with multiple options to change the WordPress permalinks and choose whatever you want your permalink should look like.

 You can change WordPress permalinks as

-You have the option to edit or alter slugs for each posts, when you are writing a post and editing them.
+- You have the option to edit or alter slugs for each post when you are writing a post and editing them.

-You can use WordPress best redirecting practices to point your old/outdated permalink to the new one.
+- You can use WordPress’s best redirecting practices to point your old/outdated permalink to the new one.

-You can even compose or create your own plugin to change the way permalink are designed.
+- You can even compose or create your own plugin to change the way permalinks are designed.

-You have the option to change the permalink structure for tages and categories.
+- You have the option to change the permalink structure for tags and categories.